 My fellow zine-reviewer from those days Jez Higgins joined me for an evening of talking about this stuff to people half our age which was entertaining if a little haphazard, and the exhibition ran for a week generating a fair amount of interest.

 That said, this is a period that I have left behind.
-I have no interest in working with this collection, but I am open to others exploring it with my supervision.
-If this is something that you think you might like to do, please get in touch.
+I had no interest in working with this collection, but was open to others exploring it with my supervision.
+No takers yet!